 - Duplicate recipes should be submited just once with multiple contributor names.
 Multiple contributor names are FREE.
 See example below.

 - For recipes with multiple contributor names, only the first name will appear in an index of contributors.

 Once you receive all recipes and have checked them for errors, duplicates, consistency, etc., the task of sorting them begins.

 - If you plan to use a full-color stock divider set, you must use our standard category titles.

 - If you plan to use custom dividers, your own category titles can be used.

 - Arrange recipes within each category in the exact order you want them to appear in your cookbook.
 Number each Recipe Collection Sheet (PDF) on the top right-hand corner.
 For example, if a category has 50 recipes, number recipes 1 through 50.
-Place them in a Recipe Category Envelope (furnished in your Starter Kit) in the correct order (see below).
+Place them in a Recipe Category Envelope (furnished in your Starter Material) in the correct order (see below).
 If you don't have our envelopes, print our Recipe Category Sheets (PDF) and tape them to large manila envelopes.